blockades/mmt_resources/research/secp_writeup.md

      hash: 'sha256',
      content:
       { type: 'post',
-        text: 'it nice to be important but its more important to be nice' },
+        text: 'its nice to be important but its more important to be nice' },
      signature: 'dg6qh+kvti0jCASiNRlF/iPO+oWsDjrsAmuTD2ZJtENlfJ3RH2bf5xbetF/kbsO+N3Al4YbCIohextle4bAa3w==.sig.secp256k1' },
   timestamp: 1549395437491 }
 ```